sciapp/gr/lib/grm/grplot/README.md

 1. `title`: sets the title of the plot
 2. `x_label`, `y_label`, `z_label`: set the label for the respective axis
-3. `resample_method`: defines how the data is resampled when needed
+3. `resample_method`: defines how the data is resampled if needed
 4. `location`: defines where the legend should be drawn
 5. `x_log`, `y_log`, `z_log`: defines whether the respective axis is plotted logarithmic.
 These options only work if the data respects the definition of the logarithmic function.
 6. `x_grid`, `y_grid`, `z_grid`: defines the grid for the respective axis